pswsm/db_cheat_sheet_12-16/notes_12-16.md

     DROP TABLE <tablename>;

-If a table has been dropped by mistake, then we have the option to bring them back
+*If a table has been dropped by mistake, then we have the option to bring them back with:*
-with:

     FLASHBACK TABLE tablename TO BEFORE DROP;

 To check which tables can be restored, visit: **"USER_RECYCLEBIN"**.

-If for any security reasons we want to delete/drop a table permanently, without being able to restore it or see it in the USER_RECYCLEBIN, then we have the option with:
+*If for any security reasons we want to delete/drop a table permanently, without being able to restore it or see it in the USER_RECYCLEBIN, then we have the option with:*

     DROP TABLE copy_employees PURGE;

 ---

 ###     **Eliminate a complete register (row) from a table.**

-    delete from copy_f_staffs where id=25;
+    DELETE FROM copy_f_staffs WHERE id=25;

+---

 ###     **Eliminate registers from a table which exists in another one.**

-    delete from lesson7_emp
+    DELETE FROM lesson7_emp
-    where employee_id in (select employee_id from job_history);
+    WHERE employee_id IN (select employee_id from job_history);

 ---

-##     Truncate tables
+##     **Truncate tables**
+---

-Truncate tables means to remove every row from the given tables, which are not going to be able to be restored (released from the storage).
+Truncate tables means to remove every row from the given tables, which are notgoing to be able to be restored (released from the storage).

 Does exactly the same as the DELETE statement, but with DELETE we don't release the storage place, so later it can be restored.

 Syntax: